Looooopy/developer-images/README.md

 - Machine configuration through a terminal

-- Set up the essential on bare metal os
+- Set up the essential to get up on bare metal OS

 ## Pre req